Enapter/charts/keydb/README.md

 This chart bootstraps a [KeyDB](https://keydb.dev) highly available multi-master statefulset in a [Kubernetes](http://kubernetes.io) cluster using the Helm package manager.

+## 0.30.0 Upgrade notice

+As the chart is not yet production ready (0.x) backward incompatible changes can be introduced in minor releases.
+Since 0.30.0 `additionalAffinities` option is completely obsolete and `affinity` replace it. `affinity` is rendered dynamically (approach is taken from Bitnami charts) so you can set dynamic things like `'{{ .Release.Name }}'` right inside the `affinity:` key in `values.yaml`.
+Will extend this approach in other places in the future.

 ## 0.29.0 Upgrade notice

 As the chart is not yet production ready (0.x) backward incompatible changes can be introduced in minor releases.